What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 • Taking medications that can cause constipation or diarrhea: such as Non-Steroidal Anti-inflammatory Drugs (NSAIDs) such as Ibuprofen and Ketoprofen.

 A rule of thumb is to check all the active and inactive ingredients of any medication you use.
-And review the list of drugs with your gastroenterologist.
+Review the list of drugs with your gastroenterologist.

 8- Female Hormones and Menstruation.